yousirong/CAPSTONE_AWS/README.md

 Distributed under the aws ec2 License. [https://github.com/yousirong](https://github.com/yousirong) for more information.

-## Buy Premium Membership - Contact us
+## Contact us if you have any questions

 If you would like to purchase a premium membership, contact us

-diziyong@hufs.ac.kr
+JuneyongLee  diziyong1523@gmail.com diziyong@hufs.ac.kr

 201804546@hufs.ac.kr